daviddoria/libstreaming/README.md

 * RFC 3267 for AMR
 * RFC 3640 for AAC

 Therefore, depending on the nature of the data, the packetizer will be one out of the four packetizers implemented in the rtp package of libstreaming: **H264Packetizer.java**, **H263Packetizer.java**, **AACADTSPacketizer.java** or **AMRNBPacketizer.java**.
-I took the time to add lots of comments in those files so if you are looking for a basic implementation of one of the RFC mentionned above, they might come in handy.
+I took the time to add lots of comments in those files so if you are looking for a basic implementation of one of the RFC mentioned above, they might come in handy.

 RTCP packets are also sent by this thread since version 2.0 of libstreaming.
 Only Sender Reports are implemented.